ZhangLeiStar/MyTestApp1/readme.txt

-Hello World~
+Hello World!
+this is a git file.
-this is git.
+this file will commit to git.